Guadeloupe33/Underwritter-dashboard/README.md

-# Underwritter-dashboard# Twin Maples Quote Tool - Underwriter Dashboard
+# Underwriter Dashboard Twin Maples Quote Tool

 This project is a front-end prototype for the **Twin Maples Specialty Underwriter Dashboard**, part of a larger quote-and-bind solution designed for Starr Insurance's wholesale broker platform.